Bettina Grossman: Biography

 Grossman was born in Brooklyn, to Saul and Pauline Grossman on 28 September 1927.
 She had three siblings.
 The family lived in Borough Park and observed Orthodox Judaism.

 Grossman studied commercial art in high school and worked as a textile designer, making enough money to move to Europe and pursue art during the 1950s and 1960s.
 After struggling to make ends meet overseas, she moved back to New York City and settled into Manhattan's historic Hotel Chelsea, a haven for artists, musicians, and cultural icons.
 She lived in room 503, which doubled as her living quarters and art studio.
 Her apartment became overloaded with years of accumulated art and materials, so she resorted to sleeping in a lawn chair in the hallway.

-Despite her decades long career, Grossman finally began to experience notoriety for her work during her later years.
-She was the subject of a 2012 documentary film, Girl With Black Balloons, directed by Corinne van der Borch.
+Despite her decades long career, Grossman began to experience notoriety for her work during her later years.
+She was the subject of a 2012 documentary film, Girl With Black Balloons.

+During Bettina's later years, there was a renewed interest in her work and well-being.
+This period saw contributions from various individuals, including Rachel Cohen, also a longtime resident of the Chelsea Hotel, and Varun Khanna, a representative from the United Nations who became acquainted with Bettina through a chance meeting.
+Their involvement culminated in Bettina's collaborations with artist Yto Barrada and the Amazon Prime documentary Dreaming Walls, focused on the hotel's history.
+As a result, at 92, Bettina, emerging from years of isolation, participated as an inaugural artist at the Lower Manhattan Cultural Council on Governors Island and had her work exhibited at prestigious venues like the Museum of Modern Art before her death.

 Grossman died from respiratory failure on 2 November 2021 at the age of 94 at a care centre in Brooklyn.